 The Lord of the Rings, The Great Book of Amber, The Runes of the Earth, Elric of Melniboné and Other Stories, King Arthur and His Knights of the Round Table, Watership Down, The Hobbit and The Lord of the Rings, The Book of the New Sun, Gulliver's Travels, Interview with the Vampire, Chronicles of Narnia, The Wonderful Wizard of Oz, Lavondyss, The Princess Bride, Wheel of Time, Dragonflight, We Are Satellites, A Wizard of Earthsea, A Master of Djinn, Conan, A Spell for Chameleon, Dark Elf, The Dragonlance Chronicles, Black Water Sister, Madouc, Harry Potter, The Last Unicorn, A Game of Thrones, The Gentleman Bastards, The Kingkiller Chronicles, The Inheritance Trilogy, The Riftwar Cycle, The Stormlight Archive, The Annotated Alice, Carrion Comforter

-Here Are The Best Science Fiction And Fantasy Books (newly added here)
+The Best Science Fiction and Fantasy Books (newly added here)